Who's Understanding is it anyway?

 In language, to say that someone understands a word is manifest in their ability to use it in certain ways for a certain purpose just as knowing how to play chess is knowing how to move the pieces within the rules of chess in pursuit of the goal of winning; in both cases, a technique is mastered."
 (L. Wittgenstein, unpublished, cited in Wittgenstein's Nachlass).
 'Understanding' something expressed in language consists of being able to explain what the uttered sentence means, to use it properly or at least to be able to respond to it appropriately.
 To ascribe the term "understanding" absent anything manifest violates the conventions for the use of the term... and strips the term of all meaning.
 Doing so is just confused and confuses.

-What happens when the term "understands" is misapplied?
+What happens when the term "understands" is misapplied?: The Rapid Prompting Method

 It's this kind of confusion concerning 'understanding' that drives the Rapid Prompting Method (RPM) phenomenon (and its cousin, Spelling to Communicate - S2C and other members of that family) and which drove the Facilitated Communication (FC) disaster.
 Within these systems, it is believed that persons with autism understand everything, but simply can't express themselves and they need the assistance of others in order to unleash otherwise hidden abilities residing somewhere in the brain.
 While Facilitated Communication was fully debunked, its iteration, RPM and cousins are wildly popular.

 RPM requires that an adult hold a letter board while a child/adult "types" fully formed sentences-prose.
 The reason given that adults need to hold the board is that persons with autism don't have the motor control to type 'independently'.
-Yet, in promotional videos, the same 'motorically challenged' persons are seen painting elaborately detailed pictures and skiing moguls.
-(Just an observation.)
-Moreover, one doesn't need to type to retrieve a ball, simply to follow a simple direction.
+Yet, in promotional videos for these approaches, we see the same 'motorically challenged' persons painting elaborately detailed pictures and skiing moguls.
+And shouldn't we ask, why the need to hold the board?
+If someone knows how to spell, wouldn't the ability be manifest without someone holding the board or keyboard?
+You'd think.

-The same question that brought down FC needs to be raised concerning RPM, i.e., "Is inadvertent manipulation of the board occurring in the same way that studies revealed inadvertent manipulation of children's arms during FC?"
+The same question that brought down FC needs to be raised concerning RPM, i.e., "Is inadvertent manipulation of the board occurring in the same way it was revealed (in many studies) that inadvertent manipulation of children's arms occurred during FC?"
 Another way to ask this question is, "Whose understanding is manifest, the person holding the board, or the child's?"
-Although this question is currently unanswered, the practice persists, largely because it is believed that 'understanding' exists sans expression... that understanding is just in there waiting to get out.
+Although this question is currently unanswered, the practice persists, largely because it is believed that 'understanding' exists sans expression... that understanding is just 'in there' waiting to get out.
 Certainly, a child's ability to respond appropriately to language as evidenced by being able following directions (e.g., go to my room and get me Mommy's pillow) would point to language abilities/understanding.
-Yet somehow, asking for children to demonstrate such abilities is overlooked.
+Yet somehow, asking children to demonstrate such abilities is overlooked.
 Why is that?

 Respect for our students demands certainty

-Our job as (language) instructors is to help children so that we can say, without equivocation, they "understand"... to see to it that they are able to respond to, and that they are able to do things with words and gestures appropriately, on their own.
+Our job as (language) instructors is to help children so that we can say, without equivocation, they "understand"... to see to it that they are able to respond to, and that they are able to do things with words or gesture (symbols) with a purpose, on their own.
 Let's at the very least, not misuse the term 'understanding'.
 To hold the belief that children with autism understand everything that is said to them helps no one.
 Concerning RPM, the fact that we can't know who actually 'understands' is troubling.
 Such a question would not be difficult to answer.
 Research methods similar to those used in the FC studies would work equally well for investigating RPM.

 Vigilance should be key in our teaching practice, such that practical and critical assessment of abilities is of utmost importance.
 If motor abilities are a factor in limiting a person's abilities to communicate, there are technologies available which would unequivocally allow for the ascription of the term 'understands'.
 For example, consider the technologies employed for persons with 'locked-in' syndrome.
 No one questions the understanding / language abilities of persons using these ingenious systems.
 If uncertainty exists, who benefits?
-No one likes with when others put words in our mouths.
+No one likes when others put words in our mouths.
 What could be more disrespectful?
 Alternatively, what could be more respectful of children we work with than to be certain that the words uttered are their own.
+Finally, the danger of putting words in the mouths of others has been sadly and catastrophically demonstrated with FC.
+Let's not risk going there, again.